Physical aspects of psychological shock

 Post-traumatic stress disorder stems from shock events.
 These are experiences that are actually or subjectively perceived to be about survival.
 That is, stressful events “of exceptional threat or catastrophic magnitude” (ICD-10).
 These psychological shocks are experiences that come “too much, too quickly, too suddenly” and therefore cannot be consciously processed easily.

-Activation of survival instincts
+Activation of Survival instincts

 Since such a dramatic situation is about (perceived) survival, a high level of activation of the whole body is required.
 Our survival mechanisms take over, meaning our instincts and automatic abilities come into play.
 The body prepares to react quickly and enable either fight or flight.